 The NDK stack was originally designed to be able to communicate with a single device driver at a time.
 This was called the LL Packet Driver architecture.
-The Network Interface Management Unit (NIMU) architecture has been introduced starting from the NDK 1.94 release to overcome this limitation of the LL packet driver architecture.
+The Network Interface Management Unit (NIMU) architecture was introduced in the NDK 1.94 release to overcome this limitation of the LL packet driver architecture.
+Applications are now always compiled with NIMU support.
 NIMU provides an interface between the stack and the device drivers through which the stack can talk to multiple instances of a single or various device drivers concurrently.

-In comparison to single-port serial device applications, the new NIMU architecture is best suited for Ethernet type devices where it's most common to have multiple instances running concurrently.
+In comparison to single-port serial device applications, the NIMU architecture is best suited for Ethernet type devices where it is most common to have multiple instances running concurrently.
 LL Packet driver architecture is no longer supported from NDK v2.0 release onwards.
-All the core NDK libraries and the supporting NSP Ethernet driver libraries for the platforms are NIMU compliant now.
+All the core NDK libraries and the supporting NSP Ethernet driver libraries for the platforms are NIMU-compliant.
 To obtain LL compliant drivers, one would have to obtain them from an older NDK release.

 Various features like virtual LAN (VLAN), Raw Ethernet socket and IPv6 stack support are controlled by NIMU.
-These features are available only with NIMU-enabled application and libraries.
-VLAN and Raw Ethernet socket support are by default built in to a NIMU-enabled stack library.
 VLAN support enables the stack to receive, process, and transmit VLAN tagged packets.
 Similarly, support for Raw Ethernet sockets (different from Raw IPv4/IPv6 sockets) enables any application using the NDK stack to send/receive Ethernet packets with custom Layer 2 (L2) protocol type, i.e., protocol type in the Ethernet header of the packet other than any of the well known standard protocol types like IP (0x800), IPv6 (0x806), VLAN (0x8100), PPPoE Control (0x8863) or PPPoE Data (0x8864).
 The stack is available for both IPv6 and IPv4.